Open-Attestation/token-registry/README.md

 npm test
 npx hardhat <command>
 ```

-## Development

-This repository's development framework uses [HardHat](https://hardhat.org/getting-started/).

-Tests are run using `npm run test`, more development tasks can be found in the package.json scripts.

 ## Configuration
 Create a `.env` file and add your own keys into it.
 The following variables are supported: